Tongue Problems (cont.)

 Swelling or enlargement of the tongue, referred to as macroglossia, can be caused by allergies, medications, injuries, or an underlying medical condition such as amyloidosis.
 Addressing the underlying condition is the usual treatment for macroglossia.

 Tongue swelling may also be a side effect of medication.
 Some medications that have this side effect are ACE inhibitors (to treat high blood pressure) and NSAIDs (nonsteroidal anti-inflammatory drugs) such as Aleve, Advil, and aspirin.

-An injury from hot food or liquid that burns the tongue or simply biting the tongue can inflame the tongue and cause swelling as well.
+An injury from hot food or liquid that burns the tongue or simply biting the tongue can inflame the tongue and cause swelling.

-Oral thrush and herpes viruses can cause the tongue to swell due to inflammation.
-Other medical conditions include cancer, acromegaly (giantism), amyloidosis, sarcoidosis, hypothyroidism, or Kawasaki disease.
-Tongue swelling is also linked to those with Down syndrome.
+Conditions such as oral thrush or oral herpes viruses can cause the tongue to swell due to inflammation.
+Other medical conditions include tumorous cancer, acromegaly (giantism), amyloidosis, sarcoidosis, hypothyroidism, and Kawasaki disease.
+Tongue swelling can also be found in individuals with Down syndrome.